 Any securities lawyer worth their salt knows that a “covered security” means more applicable laws, more regulations, more oversight, more time consumed in the transaction, and more expense.
 Enter CFIUS, the U.S. Treasury Department’s Committee on Foreign Investment in the United States and its oversight of certain transactions involving foreign investment in the U.S. that may impact national security (called “covered transactions”).
 If you have been paying attention, you know CFIUS has been in the news for some high profile actions regarding China Mobile’s FCC license application, PatientsLikeMe, a healthcare startup, Grindr, the LGBTQ dating app, and HealthTell.
-We previously wrote about CFIUS in New CFIUS Rules Shut Down Chinese Investment in U.S. Technology, U.S. Legislation Against Huawei/ZTE That Will Rock the World, and New Restrictions on High Tech Technology Transfers to China.
+We previously wrote about CFIUS in New CFIUS Rules Shut Down Chinese Investment in U.S. Technology, The Huawei Sales Ban, and New Restrictions on High Tech Technology Transfers to China.
 CFIUS has been operating since 1988, though it was recently rejuvenated and its oversight expanded with passage and implementation of FIRRMA, The Foreign Investment Risk Review Modernization Act, which was signed into law on August 13, 2018.
 Now CFIUS has jurisdiction over all FDI deals, not just those resulting in a foreign entity owning a controlling interest in a U.S. business.
 China has analogous laws restricting investments in certain industries, though it is loosening some of those restrictions, but in practice every piece of data generated in China has potential national security (or national sovereignty) implications.

 CFIUS in its more robust oversight role has been targeting Chinese-related investment in the U.S., though not exclusively.
 Deals with Canadian, English, and other countries have also received scrutiny from CFIUS in recent years.
 But FDI from China dropped precipitously in 2018 from prior years.
 As we said in a previous post: